-If the 'Config' user's password is lost or forgotten it can be reset in order to gain access back to the config page.
+If the 'Config' user's password is lost or forgotten it can be reset in order to gain access back to the Alternate Configuration Utility.

-Consider also changing the 'config' and 'super' Login Ids using the Config Page Menu for additional security.
+Consider also changing the 'config' and 'super' Login Ids using the Alternate Configuration Utility for additional security.

 The procedure to reset the config user's password is different for Hardware vs. VMware vs. Cloud Instances (AWS/Azure).
-These procedures will need to be done individually on each effected appliance.
-If there are any problems with these procedures, contact PAM Support for additional assistance getting the password reset.
+In a cluster environment these procedures will need to be done individually on each appliance.
+If there are any problems, contact PAM Support for additional assistance getting the password reset.

 Important!
 In all cases it is suggested to visit the config page immediately after resetting the password to update to a more secure password.
 See Additional Info in this doc for more info.